 "The small number of students in each rotation in Knoxville allows for a lot of one-on-one interaction with the attending physicians, be it in the OR, in lecture, or on the floor.
 That's something that's often hard to come by in the Memphis rotations, where you may be one of 20 other students.
-Missy Maples, the student affairs coordinator for Knoxville, is very accessible and always very quick to respond to student concerns.
+Missy Maples, the Undergraduate Medical Education coordinator for Knoxville, is very accessible and always very quick to respond to student concerns.
 Whether you need help with housing, finding a spot in a rotation you want, or getting access to campus resources, Missy is always willing to help!"

 Jessica Baumann, Class of 2013

 The University of Tennessee Graduate School of Medicine